youkpan/hadan-fairseq/README.md

 -----install

- first you should get the fairseq: https://github.com/facebookresearch/fairseq then get chinese dataset remenber to change ratio 175 in data/prepare-iwslt14.sh
+ first you should follow the fairseq install and use : https://github.com/facebookresearch/fairseq then get chinese dataset remenber to change ratio 175 in data/prepare-iwslt14.sh